KilianKegel/blog20250915/README.md

 ### 8087 FPU LOAD/STORE instructions
 The 8087 I/O interface is based on a set of [**LOAD**](https://www.felixcloutier.com/x86/fst:fstp) and [**STORE**](https://www.felixcloutier.com/x86/fst:fstp)
 instructions to transfer data between memory and the FPU register stack.<br>
-There is no direct register-to-register transfer instruction.<br>
+There is no direct FPU-register-to-CPU-register transfer instruction.<br>

 That means when parameters/results are passed/returned via XMM registers, the data must be transferred between XMM and FPU registers via memory.<br>